 The numbers reported are the maximum angles that the scooter has been able to climb, usually on a fully charged battery, and with a person of average weight (if not a little below average).

-Those are ideal world scenarios.
+But those are ideal world scenarios.

 The scooter will rarely be fully charged when going uphill.
 The person riding may be heavier than the person that has tested the scooter.
 There may even be an additional weight that the scooter carries, like a backpack or grocery bags.